ferenckv/api-sample-test-hb/debrief.md

    1.2 Dependency inversion: Passing the domain object around is a good start, but after refactoring, more of this will be needed.

+## Project architecture

+### Problem
+1. Scalability.
+I understand that this is an exercise, however, if this were production code, I would have some scalability issues I would try to refactor when possible.

+   1.1 Dealing with thousands of created/modified objects in a single threaded worker.

+   1.2 Making concurrent requests to Hubspot API.

+### Solution
+1. Implement the processing and storing in a real query/message system.
+Kafka, RabbitMQ, SQS, etc.

+2. Separate customer concerns.
+Process every customer in a different process/thread/queue.

 # About the implementation tradeoffs

 When dealing with an existing codebase, I always try to follow a few good practices: